dc-js/dc.js/CONTRIBUTING.md

 * Commit your changes to `src/*` and `test/*` but not any build artifacts
 * Submit a pull request
+* If you merge master or another branch into your patchset, please rebase against master.
 * The DC maintainer team will review and build the artifacts when merging